git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 X> 3.
 Release both keys at the same time.
 X> 4.
 Hit `d`!
 X>
-X> You've just send tmux your first command!
+X> You've just sent tmux your first command!
 And you're back at the plain old X> terminal now!

 You've just detached the tmux session you were in.
 So let's speak about what